buttercoin/buttercoin-php/README.md

 - Made timestamp an optional field, defaults to current timestamp
 - Fixed errors in README file

+### 0.0.3

+- changed withdraw endpoint from /withdrawal to /withdraw

 ## License

 Licensed under the MIT license.